 - □ All guards and covers are in place?
 Are lockable electrical disconnect switches installed properly? - Are all warning signs visible-not painted over or badly scratched?
 If not, order and install new safety warning signs.
 Are the set screws tight?
-(See Section 4). - □ Is the motor wired for correct rotation?
-(See Section 4) - □ Is the reducer backstop installed to allow correct rotation? (if a backstop is necessary or provided) - Does reducer have the correct kind and amount of oil?
-(See reducer manufacturer's recommendations) - Are all of the tools, excess nuts and bolts, and spent welding electrodes, etc., cleared out of the elevator? - □ Are inlet(s) guarded per safety standards, codes and good practice? - □ Deliver this manual to the person responsible for the operation and maintenance of the elevator.
+(See Section 4 INSTALLATION-GENERAL). - □ Is the motor wired for correct rotation?
+(See Section 4 INSTALLATION-GENERAL) - □ Is the reducer backstop installed to allow correct rotation? (if a backstop is necessary or provided) - Does reducer have the correct kind and amount of oil?
+(See reducer manufacturer's recommendations) - Are all of the tools, excess nuts and bolts, and spent welding electrodes, etc., cleared out of the elevator?
+Are inlet(s) guarded per safety standards, codes and good practice? - Are inter(s) guarded per safety standards, codes and good practice?
+Deliver this manual to the person responsible for the operation and maintenance of the elevator.
 Get additional copies made or order them from the Company.
-If the installer is a third party, good business practice suggests that a written statement be signed by the installer stating that this manual exists and was read for installation information and turned over to the permanent owner/operator of the elevator.
+If the installer is a third party, good business practice would be to be additional business practice would - be to have a written statement signed by installer that this manual exists and was read for installation information and turned over to the permanent owner/operator of the elevator.